Spiritual Warfare: Sword of the Spirit 4 (the sword)

 1 Cor.
 10:14-22,31: “Therefore, my dear friends, flee from idolatry.
 I speak to sensible people; judge for yourselves what I say… the sacrifices of pagans are offered to demons, not to God, and I do not want you to be participants with demons.
 You cannot drink the cup of the Lord and the cup of demons too; you cannot have a part in both the Lord’s table and the table of demons?
 Are we trying to arouse the Lord’s jealousy?...
 So whether you eat or drink of whatever you do, do it all for the glory of God.”

 1 Cor.
-15:51-52: “Listen, I tell you a mystery: We will not all sleep, but we will all be changed – in a flash, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, the dead will be raised imperishable, and we will be changed.”
+15:51-52 [KJV]: “Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.”

 2 Cor.
 1:3-4: “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God.”